department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 ### Who can be buried in a VA national cemetery and receive other burial benefits?

-Veterans, Servicemembers, spouses, and dependents may qualify for burial in a VA national cemetery, as well as other benefits, if they meet one of the requirements listed below.
+Veterans, service members, spouses, and dependents may qualify for burial in a VA national cemetery, as well as other benefits, if they meet one of the requirements listed below.

 **One of these must be true.
 The person qualifying for burial benefits is:**

 - A Veteran who didn't receive a dishonorable discharge, **or**
-- A Servicemember who died while on active duty, active duty for training, or inactive duty for training, **or**
+- A service member who died while on active duty, active duty for training, or inactive duty for training, **or**
 - The spouse or dependent child of a Veteran, even if the Veteran died first, **or**
 - In some cases, the adult dependent child of a Veteran (if they aren't married)